-Course Outcomes: On successful completion of the course, students will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 - 1. Draw stress-strain curve for an isotropic material and understand the salient features of it. - 2.
 Determine the Young's modulus of various beam materials and leaf spring by conducting load-deflection test. - 3.
 Rigidity modulus of a given shaft specimen by torsion test and shear modulus of closely coiled helical spring. - 4.
 Evaluate hardness of different materials using different scales - 5.
 Find the compressive and crushing strengths of concrete cubes and bricks.